Do I Have To File?

 View Example

-- Direction, determination, or decision of, or substantial influence over, important matters affecting the reporting company, including but not limited to:
+Direction, determination, or decision of, or substantial influence over, important matters affecting the reporting company

 Each entity must report on itself, beneficial owners and any applicant that registered the entity with the Secretary of State where the entity is organized.